sandhanaK2002/MERN-TODO-FRONTEND/README.md

 It includes the following:

-*Backend  with Express & MongoDB
+-Backend  with Express & MongoDB
 *React frontend
 *React Tailwind UI library